 Don’t get me wrong – a club will focus on safety, but due to the differences in insurance and liability a commercial provider will usually (not always) take more time to do things like set up belays, handlines, etc. You can test yourself, doing squeezes and climbs, and see if it is something you enjoy.
-The commercial groups usually frequent Britannia Creek and Labertouche (See the section on ‘granite caves’ in the caves of Victoria column).
+The commercial groups usually frequent Britannia Creek and Labertouche which are two granite caves near Melbourne.
 However if you pay a bit more you can go to Buchan or Wee Jasper.
 They are not cheap but their experience, good equipment, general caving knowledge, and often transport and lunch make it worthwhile.

-While there is no affiliation or sponsorship, The author personally recommends David Chitty’s organisation ‘Adventure Guides Australia’.
-As he is not an official sponsor of Under-Victoria I cannot supply his information, but he is easily located.
+While there is no affiliation or sponsorship, the author personally recommends David Chitty’s organisation ‘Adventure Guides Australia’.
+As he is not an official sponsor of Under-Victoria, I cannot supply his information, but he is easily located.
 He has been running outdoor adventures for years and will cater a trip to your needs.
-It is the authors PERSONAL OPINION (note the word PERSONAL) that Adventure Guides Australia is the best commercial operator in Victoria.
-However there are other providers who I am sure are just as competent and if you read the below you can research it yourself.
+Its my personal opinion that Adventure Guides Australia is the best commercial operator in Victoria.
+However, there are other providers who I am sure are just as competent and if you read the below you can research it yourself.

 SO… How do I choose which one to go with?
 Easy…..

 There are many outdoor rec companies who will take you underground, but here are the questions you need to ask when choosing one:

 What gear do you recommend I wear?
 Can you loan me overalls?

 Do you supply a good quality light of at least 150 lumens fitted to the helmet?
 Do you supply 2 other light sources per person?